tuankhoin/SEIQHCDRO-Interactive-Model/README.md

 ```
 ## About the authors

+* [**Tuan-Khoi Nguyen**](https://tkhoinguyen.netlify.app/) is the data engineer and tool developer of this project.
+He is graduating from The University of Melbourne with a Bachelor of Science in Mechatronics, and about to continue his Masters within the same field.
+His research interest focuses on Machine Learning and its autonomous applications in Robotics and real life problems.
-* [**Hoang Anh NGO**](https://orcid.org/0000-0002-7583-753X) is the main author and model developer of the project.
-He is about to graduate from École Polytechnique
-with a double major in Mathematics and Economics, minor in Computational Economics.
+* [**Hoang Anh NGO**](https://orcid.org/0000-0002-7583-753X) is the main author of the SEIQHCDRO model.
+He is about to graduate from École Polytechnique with a double major in Mathematics and Economics, minor in Computational Economics.
 He is also currently a Research Contractor at Woolcock Institute of Medical Research
 Vietnam.
 His research interests focus on Epidemiology, (Online) Machine Learning and its applications in Medicine.
-* [**Tuan-Khoi Nguyen**](https://tkhoinguyen.netlify.app/) is the data engineer and main web developer of this project.
-He is graduating from The University of
-Melbourne with a Bachelor of Science in Mechatronics, and about to continue his Masters within the same field.
-His research
-interest focuses on Machine Learning and its applications in Robotics.
-* Dr [**Nguyen Thu Anh**](https://www.researchgate.net/profile/Nguyen-Anh-50) is an epidemiologist and a social scientist by training, with more than 20 years of experience.
-She holds an honorary position as Senior Clinical Lecturer at University of Sydney, and the head of the
-Woolcock Institute of Medical Research in Vietnam.
+* Dr [**Nguyen Thu Anh**](https://www.researchgate.net/profile/Nguyen-Anh-50) is the epidemiological supervisor of this project.
+She is an epidemiologist and a social scientist by training, with more than 20 years of experience.
+She holds an honorary position as Senior Clinical Lecturer at University of Sydney, and the head of the Woolcock Institute of Medical Research in Vietnam.

 ## Acknowledgement

-We would like to send our sincerest gratitude towards all team members of [5F Team](https://5fteam.com/) for contributing
-valuable insights and data to help us complete out model:
+We would like to send our sincerest gratitude towards all team members of [5F Team](https://5fteam.com/) for contributing valuable insights and data to help us complete out model:

 * BPharm.
 Duyen T. Duong, Woolcock Institute of Medical Research Vietnam
 * MS. Thao Huong Nguyen, Independent Social Researcher